the-neuro-catalyst/llm/README.md

 > [!IMPORTANT]
 >
 > I don't want to know who is funding this, just as no one wants to publicly disclose their sponsorship.
+However, for those who wish to disclose their names, I can process it as usual.
 >
 > My job is simply to utilize the resources provided to elevate human wisdom orver intelligence and benefit the world and humanity.